-The key concepts are 12 particular significant ideas that are at the heart of TOK and the DP.
+The key concepts are 12 ideas that are of particular significance to the TOK course.
 They are: certainty, culture, evidence, explanation, interpretation, justification, objectivity, perspective, power, responsibility, truth, and values.

 Here we discuss the role they play in the course, how they link to the themes and AOKs, ways to explore them, and how to link them to the other DP subjects.